DMM TOC > 500 Additional Mailing Services|

 a.
 Mail or submit Form 3575 or other written notice to any Post Office, or as otherwise directed by the Postal Service.

 b.
 Use Internet Change of Address (ICOA) at https://moversguide.usps.com.
 Customers using the ICOA method must provide a valid credit card number for identity verification.
-The customer's credit card is charged $1.00 for the verification.
+The customer's credit card is charged a credit card authentication fee, see Notice 123—Price List.

 a.
 An addressee (e.g., an individual or a business entity or other organization) may not file a change-of-address order for mail originally addressed to the addressee at an organization, business, place of employment, or other affiliation.
 The organization or business may change the address (but not the addressee's name) on a mailpiece to redirect it to the addressee.
 Barcodes on redirected mailpieces should be obliterated to facilitate automation processing.